 - We have the backing of council finances, which allows us to borrow at low cost and obtain funding through Auckland’s 10-year budget process.
 We can structure the delivery of projects in a way that helps fund public good outcomes.

-Development led by Panuku focusses on urban areas (or ‘brownfield’ locations) identified in the Auckland Plan and where there is a level of community need.
+Development led by Panuku focuses on urban areas (or ‘brownfield’ locations) identified in the Auckland Plan and where there is a level of community need.
 A priority for us is helping to facilitate an increase in housing supply, particularly affordable housing and housing for the elderly.

 We use our skills, knowledge and connections to pool together land and resources to rejuvenate town centres – creating the best outcome for Aucklanders.
 Our aim is to balance commercial objectives with community needs, making sure that developments are positive and sustainable for local neighbourhoods.